akerber47/akerber47.github.io/reading.md

 read these again.)

 ### 2019 December
+- Mel Lindauer et al, *The Boglehead's Guide to Investing*
+- Jason Kelly, *The Neatest Little Guide to Stock Market Investing*
+- Noam Cohen, *The Know-It-Alls*
 - Milton and Rose Friedman, *Free to Choose*
 - Mary Adkins, *When You Read This*
 - Ernest Cline, *Ready Player One*